 There are so many different types of food to try when on an extended road trip.

-A delicious looking Belgian waffle or cinnamon bun can throw even the most frugal traveller off their game.
+A delicious-looking Belgian waffle or cinnamon bun can throw even the most frugal traveler off their game.

 Be strong.